autokey/autokey/wayland_install.md

 ```
 ###  3.2) Make system configuration changes to enable use of the uinput interface
 ```
-#  Add your userid to the "input" user group
-sudo usermod -a -G input $USER

-#  Add a new udev rule configuration file (copy these three lines together as one into a terminal window and press enter)
+#  Add a new udev rule configuration file that grants the "input" user group access to the /dev/uinput kernel device (copy these three lines together as one into a terminal window and press enter)
 sudo tee /etc/udev/rules.d/10-autokey.rules > /dev/null <<EOF
 KERNEL=="uinput", SUBSYSTEM=="misc", OPTIONS+="static_node=uinput", TAG+="uaccess", GROUP="input", MODE="0660"
 EOF